Cost of Living in Al Hofuf: Rent, Utilities & Lifestyle Costs

 The point is not that one option is better.
 It is that each one fits a different routine.
 Looking at them side by side makes the housing decision less about one rent number and more about what the home actually supports.

-The utilities cost Al Hofuf expats and new residents should plan for depends on home size, air-conditioning use, insulation, number of people at home, and whether water is included in the rent.
+The utilities costs that Al Hofuf expats and new residents should plan for depend on home size, air-conditioning use, insulation, number of people at home, and whether water is included in the rent.

 Electricity is usually the main cost to watch, especially during hotter months.
 Saudi Electricity publishes residential consumption tariff brackets, so it is worth checking the current tariff before estimating monthly bills.